ActivityWatch/docs/src/installing-from-source.rst

 All the modules need to be installed in the same env in order to avoid build issues.
 This is why creating a single venv for all activitywatch repos is important and why relying on poetry to setup a per-folder venv is not an option.

+The watchers all use the published versions of :code:`aw-client`.
+If you want to use a development version of this client, you'll need to override the definition in the :code:`pyproject.toml` file via :code:`aw-client = {path = "../aw-client" }`.

 Building and installing
 -----------------------